 The black walnut (Juglans nigra) is a dual value tree because of its timber and nuts.
 Timber provides the greater income potential from black walnut.

-The trees are massive, and some grow 98 feet high and more than 7 feet in diameter.
+The trees are massive, and some grow 98 ft high and more than 7 ft in diameter.
 Black walnut is native to North America and does well in Georgia in well-drained soils.

 The trees should be pruned to a central leader to produce a straight, long, single trunk because of the high timber value.
 Nut production is generally secondary.

 Of the many varieties available, 'Thomas' is one of the best for nut production.
 Two varieties -- 'Victoria' and 'Captain' -- are reported to be resistant to anthracnose, which is a fungal disease that attacks trees.

 The Carpathian walnut (Juglan regia), also known as Persian or English walnut, is believed to have originated near the Caspian Sea in Iran.
 The Greeks and Romans brought it to the west, and it was eventually spread throughout the Far East and North America.
 Carpathian walnuts are sensitive to climate extremes and are marginally adapted to Georgia.
 They are quite susceptible to spring frost injury.
 Temperatures below 12 °F will kill some varieties, and temperatures above 100 °F will cause sunburn on limbs and shrivel kernels.

 The walnut is monoecious, but cross-pollination is required; so at least two varieties should be planted.